Reuel-T/transaction-app/README.md

 └── db/
     └── EG_Transactions.sql
     └── EG_Transactions_Linux.sql
+    └── EG_Transactions_User_Create.sql
 ```

+An untested script has been included in `db` to create the login and user for the `EG_Transactions` database.
+If this does not work, you should create your own user and modify the connection string.

 Run this in SSMS

 #### API

 Set the connection string.
 Place the connection string of your newly created database in `appsettings.json` If running the containerised version, you should use the DockerConnection string instead, as
-an environment variable is set in the container version to use the Docker one instead
+an environment variable is set in the container version to use the Docker one instead.

 ```
 .